Boosting Chart-to-Code Generation in MLLM via Dual Preference-Guided Refinement: Related Works

+\textbf{Multimodal Large Language Models.} MLLMs have emerged as a transformative paradigm in artificial intelligence, enabling joint reasoning over visual and textual inputs for a wide range of cross-modal tasks \citep{Ceylan2023Pix2VideoVE,yao2024minicpmvgpt4vlevelmllm}.
+Building upon the success of large language models (LLMs), recent efforts have focused on aligning visual and textual representations within a shared embedding space to facilitate effective multimodal understanding \citep{10.5555/3666122.3668264,yang2022zeroshot}.
+In parallel, there has been increasing interest in extending LLMs with multimodal instruction-following capabilities, allowing them to generate contextually grounded responses conditioned on both visual content and textual prompts \citep{Ye2023mPLUGOwlME, zhu2024minigpt}.
-\textbf{Preference Learning.} Preference learning has emerged as a prominent approach to enhance the performance of large language models (LLMs) by aligning them with human preferences \citep{10.5555/3600270.3602281, casper2023open, rafailov2023direct}.
-Offline methods such as DPO \citep{rafailov2023direct} are becoming more popular for their simplicity and efficiency.
-Iterative application of such an offline procedure has proven effective by repeatedly optimizing on newly generated preference pairs in each iteration \citep{adolphs-etal-2023-cringe, Xiong2023GibbsSF, pang2024iterative}.

-Despite extensive research on LLMs, efforts to adapt these techniques for MLLMs have been limited.
-Existing related works mainly rely on two preference generation methods: (1) using externally annotated synthetic data \citep{li-etal-2024-vlfeedback, zhou2024aligning, sun-etal-2024-aligning}, and (2) sampling the target LLM itself multiple times with self-rewarding \citep{deng2024enhancing, zhou2024calibrated, 10.5555/3692070.3692326, 10.5555/3692070.3694459}.
-In the chart-to-code generation scenario, we combine self-generated codes with synthetic variants for iterative dual preference learning, exploring how this hybrid approach enhances model performance.
+\textbf{Preference Learning.} Preference learning has emerged as a prominent approach to enhance the performance of LLMs by aligning them with human preferences, serving as the foundation of RL from Human Feedback (RLHF) \citep{10.5555/3600270.3602281, casper2023open, rafailov2023direct}.
+Recent advancements of offline preference optimization techniques such as DPO \citep{rafailov2023direct}, are becoming more popular for their simplicity and efficiency.
+Iterative variants of these offline methods have demonstrated effectiveness in progressively refining model outputs through repeated optimization over newly constructed preference pairs \citep{adolphs-etal-2023-cringe, Xiong2023GibbsSF, pang2024iterative}.
+Although RLHF has been extensively explored in LLMs, its adaptation to MLLMs remains relatively underexplored.
+Existing approaches for MLLM alignment typically construct preference datasets either by leveraging externally annotated synthetic examples \citep{li-etal-2024-vlfeedback, zhou2024aligning, sun-etal-2024-aligning} or by employing self-sampling with reward-based ranking \citep{deng2024enhancing, zhou2024calibrated, 10.5555/3692070.3692326, 10.5555/3692070.3694459}.
+In the chart-to-code generation setting, we combine model-generated codes with synthetic variants for iterative preference learning, exploring how this hybrid approach enhances model performance.

+\textbf{Chart-to-code Generation.} The chart-to-code generation task has recently attracted growing attention in the research community \citep{yang-etal-2024-matplotagent, he2024distillvisualchartreasoning, zhao2025chartcoderadvancingmultimodallarge}, which requires models to synthesize executable code grounded in fine-grained visual understanding.
+Prior work has focused on constructing benchmarks through large-scale chart collection and human annotation to evaluate model performance in this setting \citep{shi2024chartmimicevaluatinglmmscrossmodal, wu2024plot2codecomprehensivebenchmarkevaluating}.
+While several studies have explored enhancing the MLLM's chart-to-code generation capability via SFT on curated datasets \citep{zhao2025chartcoderadvancingmultimodallarge, han2023chartllama, masry-etal-2024-chartinstruct}, our work is the first to introduce the offline RL paradigm to align MLLMs with the inherently dual-modality and multi-dimensional requirements of chart-to-code generation.